 - creativity, curiosity, and ability to innovate

-More specifically, because of those intellectual increases, religions and superstitions developed as a coping strategy to help Humanity, especially in our earliest formative moments, to compensate for the increased awareness of our ignorance, agency, mortality, and our self-awareness.
+More specifically, because of those intellectual increases, superstitions and religions developed as a coping strategy to help Humanity, especially in our earliest formative moments, to compensate for the increased awareness of our ignorance, agency, mortality, and our self-awareness.

-Religions and superstitions are human constructs that take our collective and individual ignorances and fears, and personifying and labeling them through imaginary anthropomorphic entities such as:
+Superstitions and Religions are human constructs that take our collective and individual ignorances and fears, and personifying and labeling them through imaginary anthropomorphic entities such as: